-This also means kids are not expectant upon their parents to take care of everything for them.
+This also means kids are not expectant upon their parents to take care of everything for them, especially in the long term.
 “There are a lot of parents who, for all the right reasons, want to do everything they can for their kids.
 In the midst of that, there is the risk of kids developing a sense of entitlement.
 It’s not intentional, but it happens,” Cat says.
 “And I’m very mindful of that with my kids.
 I want them to understand that everything that happens to them stems from their personal responsibility.”

 For the Oxton-King family, one of the interesting ironies of maintaining these routines is that it actually creates more time for their children to enjoy life.
 “Our saying is rhythm, not routine,” explains Rachel Oxton-King, “We don’t want every day to be a drudge of having to do this, then this, then this.
 It’s more like finding a nice way to maneuver.”

 By managing homework tasks with a Trello board, John and Rachel’s children are able to anticipate what tasks need to get done, schedule properly, and then have more time for other aspects of life.

 Trello board for homework management (click to enlarge).
 Image credit: Mr and Mrs OK blog

 For their son Josh, an avid BMX rider, adding a card at the bottom of his “To-Do” list that is titled “Go out BMXing,” motivates him to get started on his homework tasks so that they can be moved to “Done,” and he can get going on his hobbies.

 Overall, it’s a process.
 Like all agile development, it takes time to figure out how these processes will work in each family.
 That’s why staying adaptable and keeping the lines of communication open among family members is crucial to the success of agile parenting.